Bear Creek Provincial Park in Kelowna

 Bear Creek is a very well-maintained park and has many facilities in the campground.
 There are also limited facilities along the hiking trails.

-If you happen to forget something, you easily drive into West Kelowna or Kelowna (or even pop out to enjoy a delicious dinner).
+If you happen to forget something or want to enjoy a delicious meal, you easily drive into West Kelowna or Kelowna.

 Just like most of the provincial parks in the Okanagan, there’s no shortage of fun to be had at Bear Creek!
 You can enjoy water activities including swimming, kayaking, SUP, as well as hiking, camping, and even swim up to a waterfall.